csik/4240_Syllabus/mp2.md

 This is the opener of the op-ed.
 It needs to be short and punchy to grab the reader’s attention, for example through a compelling example, a surprising statement, or a dramatic anecdote.
 The lede must draw in the reader, so they want to read the op-ed instead of moving on to the next article.
 Usually but not always ledes tie to contemporary events: something that happened recently, either in the news or (less frequently) in your own life.

 <h4>2.
 A thesis</h4>
 Op-eds are short pieces of accessible public writing; they are not the place to make complex, nuanced arguments.
 Instead, op-eds must be anchored in a clear, unequivocal position you are taking on an issue.
 This is what is called the ‘thesis’ – the single main point the argument is going to make.
 Your thesis may be written explicitly into the op-ed, or it may be the conclusion that the reader comes to after they read it.
 Whether or not it is explicitly written into the op-ed, it must be crystal-clear in the author’s head while writing it, and in the reader's head after reading it.
+Note that the thesis is not the _problem_ but rather why the problem needs the technical change.

 <h4>3.
 An argument grounded in evidence</h4>
 The thesis’s validity will be undergirded by several points (in the real world, usually 2-4; for this assignment, 3).
 Each point must draw on credible evidence, such as: statistics, news, reports from credible organizations, expert quotes, scholarship, history, or first-hand experience.
-Each point must contribute directly towards supporting the overall thesis.
+Each point must contribute directly towards supporting the technical change (NOT the problem itself).

 <p> As is true in all forms of writing in this course, text and ideas from others must be properly quoted and cited in your op-ed.
 However, <b>op-eds do not use formal academic citation</b>.
-They attribute sources by naming them within the text ("A recent study by researchers at Brigham Young University showed...") and/or including URLs.
-See below for an example of this kind of citation.</p>
+They attribute sources by naming them within the text ("A recent study by researchers at Brigham Young University showed...") with [inline URLs](https://www.youtube.com/watch?v=dQw4w9WgXcQ).</p>

 <h4>4.
 “To be sure”</h4>
 The argument should pre-empt possible skeptics and critics by acknowledging any flaws or shortcomings in your argument, and addressing any obvious counterarguments.
 Effective strategies to do this include: